shubhamkalsait/on-cdec-b19/kubernetes/README.md

     - NodePort
     - LoadBalancer
 - Namespace: Devide you cluster
-- ReplicationController - Manage replicas of the pod
+- ReplicationController: Manage replicas of the pod
-- ReplicaSet - Manage replicas of the pod
+- ReplicaSet: Manage replicas of the pod
 - deployment - Manage replicas of the pod
 - StatefulSet - Manage replicas of the pod
 - DaemonSet - Manage pods on all nodes